-5.11 Henderson Global Investors have been appointed to manage the Fund's enhanced equity, active bond and property assets under a multi-asset mandate.
-Henderson have an outperformance target of 0.75% above-index, reflecting their use of "enhanced index" techniques for the majority of equity categories.
-L&G manage funds in all of the asset categories excluding property on a passive basis, and property on an active basis.
-In view of this they are required as a formal investment objective to match the returns of the reference indices in each asset category (although they may, where possible, attempt to add value relative to these).
-In addition, the Fund holds some of its property investments via the Schroder Exempt Property Unit Trust and the Local Authorities Mutual Investment Trust (LAMIT) Property Fund, managed by CCLA Investment Management Limited.
-All property investments are by definition "active" insofar as they seek to outperform the Fund's property benchmark.
-The respective investment styles used by the principal Fund managers in the benchmark asset categories are as follows.
+- 5.12 Henderson Global Investors have been appointed to manage the Fund's enhanced and passive equity, active bond and property assets under a multi-asset mandate.
+Henderson has an overall outperformance target (excluding property) of 0.60% above-index, reflecting their use of "enhanced index" techniques for the majority of equity categories.
+In late 2011, Henderson announced that all of the equity funds in the portfolio other than those covering the US and Europe would revert to a fully passive approach, a move which has been regarded as consistent with the Fund's existing stance on active risk. - 5.13 L&G manage funds in all of the asset categories excluding property on a passive basis, and property on an active basis.
+In view of this they are required as a formal investment objective to match the returns of the reference indices in each asset category (although they may, where possible, attempt to add value relative to these). - 5.14 In addition, the Fund holds some of its property investments via the Schroder Exempt Property Unit Trust and the Local Authorities Mutual Investment Trust (LAMIT) Property Fund, managed by CCLA Investment Management Limited.
+All property investments are by definition "active" insofar as they seek to outperform the Fund's property benchmark. - 5.15 The latest manager to be appointed, Baillie Gifford & Co, manage a "Diversified Growth Fund" which is a pooled vehicle encompassing multiple, dynamic asset allocations.
+The style can be defined as active (in relation to its "cash-plus" benchmark).
+Asset classes invested include: listed equities, Emerging Market, high-yield and investment grade bonds, cash, structured finance, insurance-linked securities, absolute return, commodities, private equity and infrastructure.
+For those managers responsible for multiple asset classes (via separate vehicles), the respective investment styles are as follows.

-Manage ment Style
+Managem nent Style

 L&G Henderson

 UK Equities Passive Enhanced Index

-US Equities Passive Enhanced Index
+US Equities Passive Passive

 European Equities Passive Enhanced Index

-Japanese Equities Passive Enhanced Index
+Japanese Equities Passive Passive

-Pacific Rim Equities Passive Enhanced Index
+Pacific Rim Equities Passive Passive

-Emerging Markets Equities Passive Active
+Emerging Markets Equities Passive Passive

 UK Government Bonds Passive Active

 Corporate Bonds Passive Active

 Property Active Active

 Cash/Other N/A Active